 Businesses, institutions, and organizations may receive a card under the same terms as individuals.
 The card application must be signed by the owner, president, treasurer, or other signatory eligible to take responsibility for the materials borrowed on the card.
 The individual responsible for materials borrowed using the business, institution or organization’s card is responsible for providing updated information to the library if there is a change in who should be responsible for charges incurred to the card.
 Group cards are used to checkout material for the institution, not for personal use.

-Individuals and families may receive a non-resident card good for one year at a charge of $50.
+Individuals and families may receive a non-resident card good for three years at a charge of $5.00.
 This includes residents of other states and residents of communities in Minnesota that do not participate in the Minnesota Reciprocal Borrowing compact.
 To receive a nonresident card the patron does not need to present a valid card from his or her home library.

 The library strongly discourages the practice of loaning a library card to others to use.
 The owner of the library card will be responsible for any lost, damaged or overdue materials.